 *First published November 20, 2009 and moved to this page for better organization

-Here’s a little sachet that’s perfect to give as a stocking stuffer for someone who loves frilly, Victorian style pretties.
-It’s been a long time since I’ve tried my hand at thread crochet but this whipped up in no time for me (although a bit wonky in a spot or two).
+It’s been a long time since I’ve tried my hand at thread crochet, but this whipped up in no time for me (although a bit wonky in a spot or two).

 *First published December 3, 2008 and moved to this page for better organization

-This is a pattern from 1944 for a pincushion that could also be used as a sachet, just replace the muslin body with fresh herbs or potpourri as needed.
+This is a pattern from 1944 for a pincushion that could also be used as a sachet; replace the muslin stuffing with fresh herbs or potpourri as desired.

 Materials: